-From 2006 to 2016, after being nominated by his peers, and following a rigorous balloting and research process, Rich Ogrodowski was listed as a “Pennsylvania Rising Star℠” and in 2017 he was listed as a “SuperLawyer℠” in Transportation/Maritime law or Personal Injury General–Plaintiff by Philadelphia and Law & Politics and Pennsylvania & Delaware Super Lawyers magazines.
+From 2006 to 2016, after being nominated by his peers, and following a rigorous balloting and research process, Rich Ogrodowski was listed as a “Pennsylvania Rising Star℠” and in both 2017 and 2018 he was listed as a “SuperLawyer℠” in Transportation/Maritime law or Personal Injury General–Plaintiff by Philadelphia and Law & Politics and Pennsylvania & Delaware Super Lawyers magazines.

 Rich grew up in the countryside, in Scenery Hill, Pennsylvania.
 From the time he was a fifth grader until he went to college, he helped his mother clean offices in nearby Washington, Pennsylvania, including those of law firms.
 He helped make his way through college with part time work as a warehouseman — unloading tractor trailers and sweeping floors.
 Rich’s father was a coal miner for Beth Energy at the Mariana Mine until it caught fire and closed in the late 1980s, when he became an electrician.
 His maternal grandfather and his three great uncles spent their entire worklives at the Mariana Mine.
 Rich’s grandfather contracted black lung disease working there.
 At one point, Rich recalls having eight relatives working the mine.
 His paternal grandfather worked in a mill in Canonsburg, Pennsylvania, which produced steel for bridges.